shashankshekhardehradun/Tenant-Alert/README.md

 # Tenant-Alert
-A website to help tenants know about common problems in prospective localities.
+A website to help tenants know about common problems in prospective localities and get an estimate of resolution time for their service requests.